Skip to main content

 How to Install Docker + docker-compose + Portainer on VPS

 You probably came here from my other blog post about a Monitoring solution for my services.
-Here is the link to my blog post in case if not: https://www.jaankivila.com/how-do-i-track-my-online-services/
+Here is the link to my blog post in case if not: How do I track my online Services

 First of all, you need to get your own Server instance.
 I suggest you take one from Hetzner Cloud